 Green Bean And Shallot Ravioli Salad

-Green Bean Casserole is a favourite dish among many dinner tables, but with all the mushroom soup, cream, and fried onions the calories you ingest can add up fairly quickly.
+Green Bean Casserole is a favorite dish among many dinner tables, but with all the mushroom soup, cream, and fried onions, the calories you ingest can add up fairly quickly.

-This recipe offers a new twist with less calories (and it’s incredibly tasty!
-Paste with Thanksgiving dinner might seem incredibly weird, but trust me when I say that this is one of those instances when change is a good thing).
+This recipe offers a new twist with fewer calories (and it’s incredibly tasty!
+Paste with Thanksgiving dinner might seem incredibly weird, but trust me when I say this is one instance when change is a good thing).

 Wheatberry Stuffing With Apricots